ucan-wg/delegation/README.md

 Policies are structured as trees.
 With the exception of subtrees under `some`, `or`, and `not`, every leaf MUST evaluate to `true`. `some`, `or`, and `not` must

 A Policy is an array of statements.
-Every statement MUST take the form `[operator, selector, argument]` except for nergation which MUST take the form `["not", term]`.
+Every statement MUST take the form `[operator, selector, argument]` except for negation which MUST take the form `["not", statement]`.

 Below is a formal syntax for the UCAN Policy Language given in [ABNF] (for DAG-JSON):